MohcineProject/Ecosystem-simulation/README.md

 The creatures' colors correspond to their behaviors.

-To modify other  parameters of Bestioles such as the number of Bestioles or others, access and edit the corresponding values directly in the appropriate .cpp files.
+To modify other  parameters of Bestioles such as the number of Bestioles or other parameters, access and edit the corresponding values directly in the appropriate .cpp files.